garycunningham89/progdataanalysis/README.md

 # To complete assignment the following base plan was created.
 # a) Learn how to create a jupyter notebook and detail steps.
 # b) Create the notebook and add to git repository.
-# c) Expand on previous learnings of Python including the newer lecture content concerning on NumPy and the numpy.random package.
+# c) Expand on previous learnings of Python including the newer lecture content concerning NumPy and the numpy.random package.
 # d) Use new learnings and the Jupyter notebook to complete the four tasks above.
 # e) Complete Assignment to a suitable standard as per requirements outlined in the assignment sheet within the repository.